CompOmics/compomics.github.io/peptide-shaker/_posts/2015-09-13-releasenotes.md

 ---

+**Changes in PeptideShaker 1.0.2 (September 12.
+2015):**

+ * FEATURE IMPROVEMENT: The XYPlottingDialog can now be opened by right clicking the column headers as well, and now opens the given column as a density chart as a default.

+ * BUG FIX: Corrected a bug in the validation of PSMs that could cancel the processing.
+ * BUG FIX: Fixed a possible null pointer in the output exporter.
+ * BUG FIX: Fixed a possible null pointer in the PTM tab.
+ * BUG FIX: Fixed bugs in the spectrum annotation menu where the mz ion table and bubble plot bar options could not be turned on.

+ * LIBRARY UPDATE: Updated jsparklines to version 1.0.6.
+ * LIBRARY UPDATE: Updated utilities to version 4.0.5.

+---

 **Changes in PeptideShaker 1.0.1 (September 3.
 2015):**

  * BUG FIX: Fixed an issue with the wrapper in handling memory warnings for 32 bit Java 8.